 Benefits of Self-Litigating Braces

-Self-litigating braces tend to be less bulky and smoother than conventional metal braces.
-Patients report feeling less tension and discomfort and enjoy faster results.
+Self-litigating braces are a relatively new concept.
+They are the next generation of orthodontic technology and offer a lot of benefits to patients and dentists.
+These braces tend to be less bulky and smoother than conventional metal braces.
+Patients report feeling less tension and discomfort, and enjoy faster results.

 - Tooth-colored ceramic brackets